Ramona Fradon: 1959–1965

-Family
+Bob Haney and Metamorpho

+Based on an idea by DC editor George Kashdan and co-created by Bob Haney and Fradon, the character Metamorpho first appeared in The Brave and the Bold #57 and 58 in January and March 1965 before headlining a 17-issue run of the character's self-titled series from August 1965 through March 1968.
+Kashdan's concept involved a character made up of four elements who could change into different chemical compounds.
+Haney fleshed out the idea with a "deliciously overdrawn" cast.
+Kashdan, Haney, and Fradon worked together to create Metamorpho's look:

+He wasn't your average superhero so capes and masks didn't suit him.
+I tried a lot of those and finally decided that since he was always changing his shape, clothes would get in his way.
+So I drew him in tights, with a body made up of four different colors and textures that were supposed to indicate the four elements.

+1972–2024

+Fradon enjoyed her collaboration with Haney because "his goofy stories gave me ideas about how the characters should look and act, and my goofy pictures gave him new ideas."
+Metamorpho allowed Fradon to use an exaggerated drawing style which suited her better than the traditional approach to superhero illustration.

 From 1965 to 1972, Fradon left comics to raise her daughter.
 In 1972, she returned to DC where later in the decade she would draw Plastic Man, Freedom Fighters, and Super Friends which she penciled for almost its entire run.
 She also worked for Marvel Comics during this period, but left after only two assignments: a fill-in issue of Fantastic Four and the never-published fifth issue of The Cat.
 Fradon recounted: First of all, I was really rusty.
 And [on The Cat #5] I was totally confounded by not drawing from a script.
 They gave me this one paragraph and said go draw this 17-page story.
 I don't think I did my best work by any means.
 I think I had a script on Fantastic Four, but I just don't think they were satisfied with my work.
 Then I went back to DC and started doing mysteries with Joe Orlando.
 I really had a lot of fun doing that.
 It suited my style, I think.

 In 1980, Dale Messick retired from drawing the newspaper strip Brenda Starr, Reporter, and Fradon became the artist for it until her own retirement in 1995.
 She went back to college in 1980 at New York University where she studied psychology and ancient religions.

-Metamorpho and style

-Based on an idea by DC editor George Kashdan and co-created by Bob Haney and Fradon, the character Metamorpho first appeared in The Brave and the Bold #57 and 58 in January and March 1965 before headlining a 17-issue run of the character's self-titled series from August 1965 through March 1968.

-Kashdan's concept involved a character made up of four elements who could change into different chemical compounds.
-Haney fleshed out the idea with a "deliciously overdrawn" cast.

-Kashdan, Haney, and Fradon worked together to create Metamorpho's look:He wasn't your average superhero so capes and masks didn't suit him.
-I tried a lot of those and finally decided that since he was always changing his shape, clothes would get in his way.
-So I drew him in tights, with a body made up of four different colors and textures that were supposed to indicate the four elements.Fradon enjoyed her collaboration with Haney because "his goofy stories gave me ideas about how the characters should look and act, and my goofy pictures gave him new ideas."
-Metamorpho allowed Fradon to use an exaggerated drawing style which suited her better than the traditional approach to superhero illustration.
+For the SpongeBob Comics, Fradon contributed to the Mermaidman stories due to her work for Aquaman.